What Men Want: Plot

 Discerning that Joe does not trust a woman without a family, Ali passes off Will and Ben, who have come to return her misplaced driver's license, as her husband and son.
 When Ben reveals that his mother is dead, Ali invites them all to an NBA game, where – unbeknownst to Will or Ben – she uses her "family" to further impress Joe.
 On a double date with Will, Mari, and Mari's fiancé James, Ali hears James' thoughts, and also hears that Will only has thoughts for her.
 They have sex, with Ali using Will's thoughts to fully satisfy him.

-The Summit office is shocked to discover that agent Ethan has quit and signed Jamal himself, withdrawing him from the NBA draft to play in China instead.
+The Summit office is shocked to discover that agent Ethan has quit and signed Jamal himself, withdrawing him from the NBA draft to play in China, instead.
 Nick berates Ali, stating that the only reason he will not fire her is because she is a black woman.
-He reveals her family charade to Will, who tells Ali to stay away from him and Ben.
-At Mari's wedding, Ali hears James' thoughts and, angrily dismissing Brandon's attempt to intervene, she drunkenly announces that James slept with Mari's cousin.
+He reveals her family charade to Will, who tells Ali to stay away from Ben and him.
+At Mari's wedding, Ali hears James' thoughts and angrily dismissing Brandon's attempt to intervene, she drunkenly announces that James slept with Mari's cousin.
 She also reveals that her friend Ciarra's husband is cheating on her, and a brawl breaks out.
 Ali is again knocked unconscious.

 Ali wakes up at the hospital, realizing she can no longer read minds.
 With her father's advice, Ali reconciles with Brandon and her friends.
 She finds Jamal, who explains that he does not want to go to China, and Ali tells him to follow his heart.
 Jamal decides to stay, and becomes the first NBA draft pick.
 Ali is promoted to partner, but quits to start her own agency with Kevin, as well as Brandon, finally making him an agent.
-Ali asks Will for another chance, and he agrees.
+She asks Will for another chance, and he agrees.
 The three of them go for a walk as Ali reveals more plans for her agency.